 The 3,200-foot elevation site has multiple structures and has previously been used as a ranger station for the old Cabinet National Forest, which was divided by the Forest Service in 1954.
 The original log cabin is on-site and was constructed in 1911.
 While there are several buildings at Bend, the only one available for recreation rental use is the combined bunkhouse and cookhouse building.
 It was built in 1923 to house Forest Service work crews and rangers working in the area and was remodeled in 1984.
 The 2 million-acre forest includes four wilderness areas and a wide variety of trees, plants and wildlife.
 The area is home to mountain goats, bighorn sheep, elk, moose, deer and grizzly and black bears.
 Both the bald and golden eagle reside in the forest, along with trumpeter swan, herons and dozens of varieties of duck.
 The cabin is accessible by vehicle, but requires high-clearance with tire chains during winter months.
-Four-wheel drive is highly recommended as well.
+The roads leading to the cabin may not be plowed on a regular basis in the winter.
+Four-wheel drive is highly recommended.
+There is no cell phone service or a land line at Bend.
+The nearest cell phone service is a few miles away.
 Guests are responsible for their own travel arrangements and safety, and must bring several of their own amenities.

 Fishing and water sports are available at Thompson and McGregor Lakes, both of which are a 30-minute drive from the cabin.